wehlutyk/thesis/content/3-gistr-4-results.md

 ]
 This trend is consistent with the intuition we outlined above, according to which insertion chunks could come as tentative replacements for the content that was lost in the deletions that directly precede them.

-![Correlations between corresponding insertions and deletions at different distances.
+![Size correlation between nearest-neighbour insertion and deletion chunks at different distances.
 The bottom subplots show the robust regressions for couples of insertion-deletion chunks separated by a given value of $r$.
-The white text at the top of each subplot indicates the number of insertion-deletion couples that the subplot represents.
+The text at the top of each subplot indicates the number of insertion-deletion couples that the subplot represents.
-The top plot shows the values of the regression slopes aligned to the bottom subplots, with 95% confidence intervals and star-coded significance levels (*** for $p < .001$, ** for $p < .01$, * for $p < .05$ and nothing otherwise).
+The top plot shows the values of the regression slopes aligned to the bottom subplots, with 95% regression confidence intervals and star-coded significance levels (*** for $p < .001$, ** for $p < .01$, * for $p < .05$ and nothing otherwise).
 ](images/gistr-computed/exp_3/insdel_distance_size.png){#fig:gistr-insdel-correlations}

-#### Feature makeup
+\bigskip
+The transformation model we introduced thus captures several important behaviours in the way subjects change utterances.
+Looking at transformations as made of word-level replacements, deletions and insertions, we see that both insertions and deletions are bursty, and that the presence and magnitude of an operation depends strongly on utterance size and the position at which it appears in the utterance.
+We further see that insertion and deletion chunks are closely related: insertions behave as if they were gated by the presence of a deletion, and their size tend to correlate to that of deletions appearing at the same time or shortly before them.

+### Lexical feature makeup

+We finally descend to the lower level of lexical word features to characterise the words involved in insertions, deletions and replacements.
-To get a finer view of what word operations is made of, we extend the feature analysis developed in the previous chapter to our current situation.
+To do so we extend the feature analysis developed in the previous chapter to our current situation.
-We begin with word susceptibilities, then continue with feature variation upon replacement, and finally extend the analysis to the effect of accumulated transformations along the branches.
+We begin with word susceptibilities, then continue with feature variation upon replacement, and finally show how the accumulation of transformations along the branches leads the lexical makeup of utterances to gradually evolve.

+#### Word features

-The situation is parallel to that of the previous chapter, and our previous analysis can be directly applied.
+The situation is parallel to that of the previous chapter, and its analysis can be directly applied.
 We measure the susceptibility of words to being the target of an operation (either by deletion or replacement) and to being the new word of an operation (either as replacing word or inserted word) in a similar manner to substitution susceptibility.
 For a given grouping of words $g$ (e.g. grammatical category or feature value), we compute its susceptibility $\sigma_g^-$ to being a target and its susceptibility $\sigma_g^+$ to newly appearing as the ratio of the number of times it is a target ($s_g^-$) or a new word ($s_g^+$) to the number of times it would be if the process were a random sampling from the available utterances ($s_g^0$):

 $$\sigma_g^- = \frac{s_g^-}{s_g^0} \quad \text{and} \quad \sigma_g^+ = \frac{s_g^+}{s_g^0}$$

-In order to render the results more comparable to the previous ones, in this section we also filter out stopwords in all the utterances.
+In order to render the results more comparable to the previous chapter, in this section we also filter out stopwords in all the utterances.
 @Fig:gistr-suscept-pos shows POS susceptibilities for being the target or the new word of an operation.
 Susceptibilities for the replaced and replacing words are very close to one another, and similarly to the online case there is little to no effect of the main categories on susceptibility: adjectives are involved at random, nouns appear slightly less than at random, and verbs slightly more.